Tranzakt/Visual-Laravel/README.md

 all forms of Laravel and Laravel extension objects and if needed write your own Laravel code snippets.

 Once you have defined the model using the Web UI, VL will then generate (compile) all the Laravel PHP code needed from this model.

-VL was inspired by a rather ancient Joomla extension called Fabrik which provided a similar web-based development environment, but which due to its age was not able to take advantage of modern PHP functionality or existing open source functionalities like ORMs or template-engines or SPA technologies, and which subsequently ended up with a lot of bespoke code to create these middleware layers, spaghetti code, with a few huge objects, that is difficult or impossible to maintain, and a UI that was somewhat clunky.

 It is expected that VL will provide three key benefits: